 Don’t get locked into your choices.
 In a callback, the director, producer, and creative team may have you take an adjustment and try the scene a different way (to see how “direct-able” you are).
 Leave room in your performance for spontaneity.

-At a callback, often times a director will ask you what you thought of the script.
+Oftentimes a director will ask you at the callback what you thought of the script.
 If you have access to it, by all means, read it.
 It will inform your performance and perhaps bring out a backstory of which you weren’t aware.

 This happens far too often, as scripts are constantly being updated with new drafts.
 When you show up, absolutely make sure you are reading the right script, mainly to avoid that moment when the scene starts and you and the reader are awkwardly staring at each other because you think the other person has the first line.
 (I’ve been there.)